 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities
+Market for Registrant's Common Equity, Related Stockholder Matters, and Issuer Purchases of Equity Securities

 Our common stock is listed and has traded on the NASDAQ Global Select Market ("Nasdaq") under the symbol SLM since December 12, 2011.
-Previously, our common stock was listed and traded on the New York Stock Exchange.
-As of January 31, 2021, there were 363,671,446 shares of our common stock outstanding and 264 holders of record.
+As of January 31, 2022, there were 279,392,949 shares of our common stock outstanding and 256 holders of record.

+We paid quarterly cash dividends on our common stock of \$0.03 per share for the first, second, and third quarters of 2021, respectively, and \$0.11 per share for the fourth quarter of 2021.
 We paid quarterly cash dividends on our common stock of \$0.03 per share for each quarter of 2020 and 2019.
-For the year ended December 31, 2018, we did not pay dividends on our common stock.
 Common stock dividend declarations are subject to determination by, and the discretion of, our Board of Directors.
 We may change our common stock dividend policy at any time.